 Brought to you by the University of Michigan Library.

 Stories of the University Library: A Bicentennial Exhibit is a compilation of photographs and news articles that show a few of the stories surrounding the University of Michigan Library and how it has grown throughout the University’s first 200 years.

 This exhibit highlights the connection between participatory media and feminism, using materials held in The University of Michigan’s Labadie Collection and the Art, Architecture, and Engineering Library’s Special Collections.
 It focuses on DIY (do-it-yourself) feminism in the 90s and early 21st…

-This exhibit showcases the Proclamation of Human Rights Slides (Jinken Sengen Gentō slides, 人権宣言 幻燈スライド）produced by the Constitution Popularization Society (Kenpō Fukyukai, 憲法普及会) to promote the spirit of democracy - sovereign power resides people, fundamental…
+This exhibit showcases the Proclamation of Human Rights Slides (Jinken Sengen Gentō slides, 人権宣言 幻燈スライド）produced by the Constitution Popularization Society (Kenpō Fukyukai, 憲法普及会) to promote the spirit of democracy -- that sovereign power resides with the people,…